 - (To a person sitting) "Sumimasen, yuzutte agete." = Excuse me, please give your seat (to the lady/gentlemen/etc).

-Japanese Expressions: At an accommodation
+Japanese Expressions: At your accommodation

 26. Someone’s too noisy ...